EU deforestation law risks sidelining small farmers, says palm oil watchdog

 MARKET SHARE

-Activists have for years accused the palm oil industry for rampant clearing of Southeast Asian rainforests and abuse of workers' rights, although the RSPO has addressed these issues in their certification criteria.
+Activists have for years accused the palm oil industry of rampant clearing of Southeast Asian rainforests and abuse of workers' rights, although the RSPO has addressed these issues in their certification criteria.

 Market share for RSPO-certified sustainable palm oil has stayed at 19.8% for years, due to stagnating demand for the more pricey certified product, especially in price-sensitive markets like India and China.